EchoBox

 4. Press any button on the device to exit and reboot

-Note: The clock is battery-backed (CR2032 on the RTC module) and keeps time when the device is powered off.
+Note: The clock is battery-backed (which will need changing one day!) and keeps time when the device is powered off.

 Understanding the Buttons